GeorgeBPrice/AI-MockRG/README.md

 A powerful tool for generating realistic mock data using AI models.

-## Security Enhancement
+## API Key Security Enhancement

 **API Keys Stored in Browser's localStorage**

-- Your API keys are now stored securely in your browser's localStorage instead of our database
+- Authenticated user's API keys are stored in your browser's localStorage instead of our database
 - Keys are only transmitted to our server during mock data generation requests
-- Keys are never permanently stored on our servers
+- Keys are never permanently stored on our servers, and are processed in memmory only
-- This provides enhanced security by keeping sensitive credentials primarily client-side
-- Note that clearing your browser, or using the option in settings to delete your data will remove your stored API keys
+- Note: clearing your browser, or using the option in settings to delete your data will remove your stored API keys

 ## Supported AI Providers